Mirza Bašić

 Mirza Bašić ([bâʃitɕ]; born 12 July 1991) is a Bosnian professional tennis player.
-He has won one ATP singles title and is a member of the Bosnia and Herzegovina Davis Cup team.
+He has won one ATP singles title at the 2018 Sofia Open and is a member of the Bosnia and Herzegovina Davis Cup team.

+Career

-Bašić reached his first Grand Slam tournament after qualifying for the 2016 Australian Open.
-He became the second male player representing Bosnia and Herzegovina, after compatriot Damir Džumhur, to reach the main draw of a Grand Slam.
+Bašić reached his first Grand Slam tournament after qualifying for the 2016 Australian Open and defeated Robin Haase.
+He became the second male player representing Bosnia and Herzegovina, after compatriot Damir Džumhur, to reach the main draw of a Grand Slam and record a major win.

-In 2018, Bašić won his first ATP World Tour title at the Sofia Open.
-He won the tournament as a qualifier.
+In 2018, Bašić won his first ATP World Tour title at the Sofia Open as a qualifier, and reached the top 100 climbing 50 positions up in the rankings at world No. 76 on 12 February 2018.
+He entered the 2022 edition of the same tournament as a lucky loser.